-Since you have not officially applied on paper for 501(c)(3) status (you self-declared 501(c)(3) status and don’t have to file the paperwork), your nonprofit organization is not in the IRS database (yet), so you need to call the IRS Customer Account Services at 1-877-829-5500 and be added to their database so you can begin filing the Form 990-Ns.
+Since you have not officially applied on paper for 501(c)(3) status (you self-declared 501(c)(3) status and don’t have to file the paperwork), your nonprofit organization is not in the IRS list of exempt organizations (yet), so you need to call the IRS Customer Account Services at 1-877-829-5500 and be added to their list so you can begin filing the Form 990-Ns.

-It typically takes 6 weeks after you call to be added to the IRS database.
+It typically takes 6 weeks after you call to be added to the IRS list.

 Say something like this,

-“We’re a brand new 501(c)(3) educational organization and I needed to get added to the IRS exempt organization database so we can start filing our 990-Ns.”
+“We’re a brand new 501(c)(3) educational organization and I needed to get added to the IRS exempt organization list so we can start filing our 990-Ns.”